 - (a) For rapid linear motion, program G0 X~ Y~ Z~ A~ B~ C~, where all the axis words are optional, except that at least one must be used.
 The G0 is optional if the current motion mode is G0.
-This will produce co-ordinated linear motion to the destination point at the current traverse rate (or slower if the machine will not go that fast).
-It is expected that cutting will not take place when a G0 command is executing. - (b) If G16 has been executed to set a Polar Origin then for rapid linear motion to a point described by a radius and angle G0 $\,^{\times}$ $\,^{\times}$ can be used. $\,^{\times}$ is the radius of the line from the G16 polar origin and $\,^{\times}$ is the angle in degrees measured with increasing values counterclockwise from the 3 o'clock direction (i.e. the conventional four quadrant conventions).
+This will produce coordinated linear motion to the destination point at the current traverse rate (or slower if the machine will not go that fast).
+It is expected that cutting will not take place when a G0 command is executing. - (b) If G16 has been executed to set a Polar Origin then for rapid linear motion to a point described by a radius and angle G0 X[~] Y[~] can be used.
+X[~] is the radius of the line from the G16 polar origin and Y[~] is the angle in degrees measured with increasing values counterclockwise from the 3 o'clock direction (i.e. the conventional four quadrant conventions).
+Coordinates of the current point at the time of executing the G16 are the polar origin.